JimmyNel/AjaxDemo/README.md

 # AjaxDemo
->   Single Page website running with Ajax technology.
+>   Single Page Front-End website running with Ajax technology.
 >   To be tested using Browsersync (See https://www.browsersync.io/)

 ## Features